-Medications must be left in the front office with physician instructions on dosage and use, which are to be outlined on the H2 Form, submitted by the parent to the front office.
-H2 Forms may be obtained in the front office for the physician to complete.
-Students are not permitted to carry medications in school without a written directive from a physician and approval from administration.
+Medications must be left in the Front Office with physician instructions on dosage and use which are to be outlined on the H2 Form, submitted by the parent to the Front Office.
+H2 Forms may be obtained in the Front Office for the physician to complete.
+Students are not permitted to carry medications on campus or at any school related activity without a written directive from a physician and approval from Administration.
 The school will not give any medication to a student without a completed H2 Form on file.
 Medication must be brought to the Front Office and checked in with parental instructions.

-Grace Brethren Schools requires that each student's parent/guardian present proof of proper immunization, in accordance with current state law.
+Grace Brethren Schools requires that each student's parent/guardian present proof of proper immunization in accordance with current state law.
 Students with allowable exemptions from immunizations will be temporarily excluded where there is cause to believe that the student has been exposed to a communicable disease.